AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-30-5-tips-for-the-wacky-rig.md

 ### How do I choose the right worm for wacky rig fishing?

 When selecting a worm for wacky rig fishing, opt for straight, non-descript worms without tails.
 Worms that are manufactured with additives like salt for added weight and a slow sink rate are highly recommended.
-Popular choices include the Yamamoto Senko, NetBait's Salt Lick, Bass Pro Stik-O Worm, Strike King's Ocho, Berkley's Heavy Sinkworm, and the YUM Dinger.
+Popular choices include {% include affiliate-link.md content="Yamamoto Senkos" link=site.data.aff_links.yamamoto-senkos %}, NetBait's Salt Lick, {% include affiliate-link.md content="Bass Pro Stik-O Worms" link=site.data.aff_links.bass-pro-stick-o-worms %}, {% include affiliate-link.md content="Strike King's Ochos" link=site.data.aff_links.strike-king-ochos %}, Berkley's Heavy Sinkworms, and the {% include affiliate-link.md content="YUM Dinger" link=site.data.aff_links.yum-dinger %}.

 ### What hook should I use for wacky rig fishing?

 For wacky rig fishing, various hook styles can be used, including finesse wide gap hooks, shiner hooks, octopus hooks, straight shank hooks, split shot hooks, skip gap hooks, and even weighted hooks when using a jig or adding weight nails.
-Most often, an open hook is used for better hook sets, but weedless hooks with guards are available for fishing around vegetation and cover.
+Most often, an open hook is used for better hook sets, but {% include affiliate-link.md content="weedless hooks with guards" link=site.data.aff_links.weedless-hook-cabelas %} are available for fishing around vegetation and cover.

 ### How should I rig the worm for wacky rig fishing?